homebridge/homebridge/README.md

 The https://developers.homebridge.io website contains the Homebridge API reference, available service and characteristic types, and plugin examples.

-For a great introduction to writing plugins with some example code, check out [Frédéric Barthelet's excellent blog post](https://blog.theodo.com/2017/08/make-siri-perfect-home-companion-devices-not-supported-apple-homekit/).
+The [Homebridge Plugin Template](https://github.com/homebridge/homebridge-plugin-template) project provides a base you can use to create your own *platform* plugin.

-There are many existing plugins you can study; you might start with the [Homebridge Example Plugins](https://github.com/homebridge/homebridge-examples).
-The [Homebridge Plugin Template](https://github.com/homebridge/homebridge-plugin-template) project also provides a base you can use to create your own *platform* plugin.
+There are many existing plugins you can study; you might start with the [Homebridge Example Plugins](https://github.com/homebridge/homebridge-examples) or a plugin that already implements the device type you need.

 When writing your plugin, you'll want Homebridge to load it from your development directory instead of publishing it to `npm` each time.
 Run this command inside your plugin project folder so your global install of Homebridge can discover it: